jesseklein406/skifree/README.md

 scores.
 This game requires only python 2.7 and pygame to run.
 Just run skifree.py from your shell.
-This game uses images and source code from http://www.manning-source.com/books/sande/All_Files_By_Chapter/hw_ch10_code/ which is released under the MIT License http://www.opensource.org/licenses/mit-license.php
+This game uses images and source code from http://www.manning-source.com/books/sande/All_Files_By_Chapter/hw_ch10_code/ which is released under the MIT License http://www.opensource.org/licenses/mit-license.php.
+He also included the code in his book *Hello World!* (Manning Publications, 2014).

 I have contributed the data persistence web application, built using PHP and MySQL.
-You can contact me as the webmaster at jesse@thefirstmimzy.com
+You can contact me as the webmaster at jesse@thefirstmimzy.com.

 Controls